osikazuzanna/Bi-Objective-Clustering/README.md

 pip install -r requirements.txt
 ```

+## Requierements

 ### Required repositories
 The implementation of MORL agents requires the following repository:

 [https://github.com/LucasAlegre/morl-baselines](https://github.com/LucasAlegre/morl-baselines)

-### Running
+### Required Inputs

-The repository is dived into two parts:
+The code is divided into two parts:
-* *creating_distances* for creating the highlights and calculating distances between the policies in two spaces, which includes:
-  * *agents* folder with trained GPI-PD agents per each environment described in the papers
-  * *highlights* folder with
+  * *generating_input*, which generates distance matrices in both spaces (behavior and objective), given: a trained agent, the environment, the pareto-weights and the objective values
+  * *src*, with source code for PAN, which is used to compute the clusters using bi-objective clustering approach